jadecobra/python_tdd_exercises/source/person factory.rst

                'last_name': 'last_name',
                'sex': 'F',
            }
     the terminal updates to show an `AssertionError <./AssertionError.rst>`_ but it no longer shows a difference for ``first_name``.
-Good, let us repeat it step by step for every other input until the only error left is for the age
+Good, What if we repeat it step by step for every other input until the only error left is for the age
 * For the age to be accurate it has to be a calculation based on the current year.
 We have a function that returns the current year and we have the ``year_of_birth`` as input, we also have this line in the test ``this_year() - 1983``.
 Since ``1983`` is the ``year_of_birth`` in this case.
 We can try updating the ``factory`` function to use that calculation
   .. code-block:: python